What Makes a Game High-rated? Towards Factors of Video Game Success: Method

 \section{Method}

-This work uses seven aspects to analyze the projects in the dataset: \textit{team size}, \textit{levels-of-independence}, game \textit{genre}, game \textit{mode}, game \textit{platform}, graphical \textit{perspective}, and \textit{problem types}.
-We compare each one of these aspects with the game's score, our main metric.
-We divide the projects according to a score classification: high-rated and low-rated games.
-In this work, we use the dataset of 200 video game projects and its problems presented by Politowski \textit{et al.} \cite{politowski20}.
-Besides the problem types, all other aspects are new.
-They were gathered through project postmortems and search on publicly available resources.
+This work uses seven factors to analyze the projects in the dataset: \textit{team size}, \textit{levels of independence}, game \textit{genre}, game \textit{mode}, game \textit{platform}, graphical \textit{perspective}, and \textit{problem types}.
+We compare each one of these factors with the game's score, our main metric.
+We divide the projects according to a binary score classification: high-rated and low-rated games.

+We use the dataset of 200 video game projects and their problems, presented by Politowski \textit{et al.} \cite{politowski20}.
+Besides the problem types, all other factors are new.
+They were chosen firstly because they were readily available on public sources, such as Metacritic, project postmortems and game store pages.
+Additionally, the way different game genres, modes and platforms influence players and the market as a whole have been subject of previous studies \cite{joseph14, lindstrom20, tekofsky17}.
+Therefore, it is relevant to understand how high and low rated games are distributed in each of these contexts.

 Postmortems are used by game developers to share information about their projects in the form of ``war stories''.
-These informal texts summarize the developers' experiences with their games, and are often written by managers or senior developers \cite{Callele2005, Washburn2016} right after their games launched.
+These informal texts summarize the developers' experiences with their games and are often written by managers or senior developers \cite{Callele2005, Washburn2016} right after their games launched.
 They often include sections about ``What went right'' and ``What went wrong'' during the game development: